Brief Moment

 Brief Moment is a 1933 American pre-Code drama film directed by David Burton and starring Carole Lombard and Gene Raymond.
 It is based on the 1931, play of the same name by S. N. Behrman.

 Plot

 Rodney Deane (Gene Raymond) is a rich playboy who falls in love with nightclub singer Abby Fane (Carole Lombard).
 Abby wants him to get a job, so he begins working for his father.
-She later finds out that he is not taking the work seriously and stills spends his days at the racetrack, so she leaves him.
+She later finds out that he is not taking the work seriously and still spends his days at the racetrack, so she leaves him.
 Rodney then changes his name and gets a real job.
 They are reunited by Abby's boss.